G20 finance chiefs meet as Indonesia warns of energy, food catastrophe

 There is also unlikely to be a final communique issued when talks end on Saturday because of disagreements with Russia.

+"We need to act together to demonstrate why G20 deserves its reputation as the premier forum for international cooperation."

+But it has been difficult to get all parties around the table in person.

-Italy and Canada's finance ministers are in attendance, but Chinese Finance Minister Liu Kun and Britain's new Finance Minister Nadhim Zahawi are only attending virtually.
+Alongisde Moscow and Kyiv's ministers, Chinese Finance Minister Liu Kun and Britain's new Finance Minister Nadhim Zahawi were only attending virtually.

 International Monetary Fund chief Kristalina Georgieva will appear in person after saying Wednesday the global economic outlook had "darkened significantly" because of Moscow's invasion.